-- The area of request consists of three lots currently zoned an IR Industrial/Research District.
-One of the lots is currently undeveloped, and the other two lots are developed with single family. - The applicant proposes to redevelop the site with multifamily under the standards of a WR-3 Walkable Urban Residential District from Article XIII, "Form Districts," of Chapter 51A.
+- The area of request is currently zoned an IR Industrial/Research District and is currently undeveloped. - The applicant proposes to redevelop the site with multifamily under the standards of a WR-3 Walkable Urban Residential District from Article XIII, "Form Districts," of Chapter 51A.
+The applicant plans tom develop five units of multifamily on a single lot. - There has been a trend of lots within the vicinity being rezoned from the industrial zoning to allow multifamily uses, most recently to WR-3 Walkable Urban Residential. - The proposed zoning allows the applicant to develop the desired multifamily use but with an improved street presence and urban form. - The applicant has not proposed any changes since the previous hearing.